AlesonDEV/BEST-HACKath0n-2024-PESTUNE/README.md

 - **Search and selection of blood collection points**: An interactive map allows donors to locate centers in need, displaying detailed information about each.

 ### Running the Application
-Since the API and database are hosted on Azure, no local server setup is required.
+If the API and database are hosted on Azure, no local server setup is required.
 To run the application in Visual Studio:
 1. Clone the repository.
 2. Open the solution in Visual Studio.
 3. Ensure the connection strings in `appsettings.json` are set to point to the Azure-hosted database.
 4. Build and run the solution using the built-in Visual Studio tools like IIS or Kestrel.

+Alternatively, if an APK file is available, simply download and install it on your Android device to start using the application without any setup.

 ### Running Flutter Application
 To run the Flutter application: